Selwyn (Mechanicsville, Virginia)

 Selwyn is a historic home located near Mechanicsville, Hanover County, Virginia.
 It was built about 1820 and expanded in the 1850s.
 It is a large 2 1/2-story, five-bay, frame I-house dwelling in a combination of the Federal and Greek Revival styles.
-The house sits on a brick foundation, has a gable roof with dormers, and exterior end chimneys.
+The house sits on a brick foundation, has a gable roof with dormers, and features exterior end chimneys.
 Also on the property is a contributing frame dairy.

 It was listed on the National Register of Historic Places in 2003.